pmalirz/pmalirz.github.io/content/en/blog/unlocking-the-power-of-inner-source.md

   the project upon which other teams depend.
 The project might be either a core business project or a shared component (The red silo on the below picture).
-- **Customer Team** - The team depends on the project owned by the Vendor Team or wants to reuse the shared component extending its functions (The blue and green silos on the below picture.
+- **Customer Team** - The team depends on the project owned by the Vendor Team or wants to reuse the shared component extending its functions (The blue and green silos on the below picture).

 [//]: # (@formatter:off)
 {{< figure src="/img/blog/innersource-essential-ways/innersource-3ways-customer-contribution.png" class="flex max-w-xs" alt="innersource-3ways-customer-contribution" >}}